By Adam Salomone

 Focus on app/site/company functionality rather than impact

-Sitting in a meeting and going over all the various functionality of a newly launched app is fine, but it isn’t going to excite anyone, least of which prospective investors.
+Sitting in a meeting and going over all the various functionality of a newly launched app is fine, but it isn’t going to excite anyone, least of all prospective investors.

 Talking about vision without an execution plan